Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 and dialogs

-What are <Alt> key shortcuts?
+What are <Alt>+key shortcuts?

-Usually the underlined letters bear some resemblance to the feature or function you wish to use, such as F for File, or V for View, or 5 for F5.
-Hence they are sometimes referred to as "mnemonic keys" (mnemonic = "designed to aid memory") or "accelerator" keys.
+Usually the underlined letters bear some resemblance to the feature or function you wish to use, such as F for File, V for View, a for Table, or 5 for F5.

-Thus, when the menu or dialog is visible, you would normally press and hold the <Alt> key while you press the appropriate shortcut key.
+Thus, when the menu or dialog is visible, you would normally press and hold down the <Alt> key while you press the appropriate shortcut key.

 Can't see the underlines on menus and dialogs?